The Rugrats Movie: Plot

 Tommy eventually finds Dil during a storm, but as he struggles to take care of him, Dil continues acting selfishly.
-Tommy eventually loses his temper and prepares to give Dil back to the monkeys, but his rage scares Dil into ending his behavior.
-At the same time, Dil's tears cause Tommy to calm down and the brothers finally begin to bond.
-After the storm, they are reunited with Phil, Lil and Chuckie who, upon having a change of heart, stop the monkeys from trying to take away Tommy and Dil.
-Angelica finds her Cynthia doll after one of the monkeys drops it and then reunites with the babies.
-As they begin to cross a damaged bridge, Angelica falls out of the Reptar wagon and hangs through a gap in the bridge above a raging river.
-They are then confronted by the monkeys, only for them to be scared off by the wolf, who attempts to attack the babies until Spike intervenes and fights the wolf before dragging it off the bridge through a hole into the river, sacrificing himself in the process.
-The babies all become sad when it seems that Spike is dead.
+Tommy loses his temper and furiously prepares to pour Mash Banana baby food onto Dil for the monkeys to take him again, but his rage and the storm scares Dil into ending his behavior and his tears cause Tommy to calm down, and the brothers begin bonding.
+After the storm passes, they reunite with Phil, Lil, and Chuckie, who, upon having a change of heart, stop the monkeys from trying to take away Tommy and Dil.
+Angelica recovers her Cynthia doll and reunites with the babies.
+As they start to cross a damaged bridge, Angelica falls out of the Reptar wagon and hangs through a gap in the bridge above a raging river.
+They are confronted by the monkeys, only to be scared off by a humongous wolf named Scar Snout, who attempts to attack the babies until Spike intervenes and fights the wolf, resulting in them both falling off the bridge.

 Stu, looking for the babies in a pterodactyl-like glider, sees them from above and crash lands into the ranger's cabin.
 Believing he is the "lizard", the babies ask him to bring Spike back instead of going home.
 Stu falls through the bridge and reveals Spike, who survived the fall by landing in the struts of the bridge.
-The children are all reunited with their parents and return home, where they accept Dil as one of the group.
+The children are reunited with their parents and return home.